whistlegraph/aesthetic-computer/README.txt

   | 2 pieces
   | moods / mood?
   - [] tapping 'nohandle' in chat should go to empty profile or something?
+  + Done
+  - [x] entering "profile" or "me" while logged out or not signed up will flash "not logged in" and close keyboard, revealing login and signup buttons

 *** webgl2 rasterizer (`graphics`) ***
   - [*] Fix line plot inconsistency / understand it better.